Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 I am sure that a deep understanding of "what's under the hood" gives better results in using the firmware and hardware, for example to balance parameter settings for precision versus performance.

 I try to not repeat information I provided in the other robot articles (especially about DH) and will give cross links if useful.

-# File structure

-All robot related functionality is stored in the src/Movement/Kinematics folder of RepRapFirmware.
-The files all start with the name Robot:
-* RobotKinematics: main starting point with all methods which RRF need to operate, like configuration reader and forward/inverse kinematics
-* Robot0: debugging and testing methods (not included in RRF)
-* Robot1: methods to calculate forward and segments for inverse kinematics.
-Matrix calcuations
-* Robot2: SVD to calculate generalized inverse
-* Robot3: calculations for parallel, closed chain kinematics, like 4 axis palletized and stewart

-Design goal was to have minimal functionality in RobotKinematics and maximum in Robotn files, so they can be tested isolated outside RRF.

 # Configuration setup